Roocky/LoginChallenge/README.md

 ### Medium priority

-Refactor the welcome page - by using smaller components for example error / messages Use react-router for future scale
+Refactor the welcome page - by using smaller components for example error / messages

+Use react-router for future scale

 ### Low priority

-Consider using some ui lib like material-ui design the welcome page (UX-Wise) using css flex hard code some images urls  - userName mapping, so the app can show different picture for each user
+Consider using some ui lib like material-ui

+Design the welcome page (UX-Wise) using css flex

+Hard code some images urls  - userName mapping, so the app can show different picture for each user

 ## Folder Structure